 |Serving all Functions || |

 With the publication in 2003 of The Future of the Public's Health in the 21st Century,3 the IOM expanded its definition of public health to include all of society's efforts to achieve improved health.
 Recommendations addressed health policy at every level of American society and expanded efforts to enlist all sectors in improving health outcomes.
-For example, in this later report, recommendations for responsibility and action in public health are made not only for governmental entities but also for community representatives and organizations (e.g., congregations, civic groups, ...
+For example, in this later report, recommendations for responsibility and action in public health are made not only for governmental entities but also for community representatives and organizations (e.g., congregations, civic groups, and schools), ...